 Mazda's CX-5 is a mid-sized SUV with a loyal following.
-Jonathan Crouch checks out the MK2 model to find out why.
+Jonathan Crouch checks out the improved version of this MK2 model to find out why.

-Mazda's CX-5 mid-sized SUV has been thoroughly rejuvenated in second generation guise.
+The second generation version of Mazda's CX-5 mid-sized SUV has been lightly improved.
 As before, it's a good compromise between a Nissan Qashai-style family Crossover and a Toyota RAV4-style SUV, offering good driving dynamics, efficient running costs and decent practicality.
 This may not be the first car you consider in this sector, but try one and you might just think it to be the best.

 The CX-5 has proved to be a crucial car for Mazda.
 Launched in 2012 relatively early on in the current craze for mid-sized SUV and Crossover models, it's since sold prodigiously.
 To the point where this model line now accounts for a quarter of all the Japanese brand's global sales.
 Over 1.5 million CX-5s have been sold worldwide, with 32,000 examples having found UK owners.
-Will those people like this sharper-looking second generation version?
+Will those people continue to like this sharper-looking second generation version, now usefully revised?
 It'll be interesting to see.
-The engine-ware hasn't changed but almost everything else about this car has, with higher quality, greater infotainment connectivity and slightly more involving handling.
-It'll need to be good in the face of crowded competition for sales of cars of this kind.
-Let's judge this CX-5 on its merits.
+There are extra drive modes, improved refinement, slight changes to the styling and revisions to the range structure.
+All of which this car will need to stay competitive in the face of crowded competition for sales of cars of this kind.
+Let's judge this Mazda on its merits.

 The CX-5's unexpectedly imperious progress continues when it comes to cost of ownership and this is where the SKYACTIV technology really pays off.
-The 2.2-litre 175PS diesel variant many will choose returns 52.3mpg on the combined cycle and a CO2 figure of 142g/km.
+Let's get to the WLTP figures.
+The 2.2-litre 150PS diesel variant many will choose returns up to 50.4mpg on the combined cycle in manual form (or 46.3mpg as an auto) and up to 147g/km (160g/km).
+For the 2.2 184PS 2WD diesel, the figures are the same.
+For the 2.2 184PS AWD diesel, it's 44.8mpg for the manual (42.8mpg auto) and 165g/km (173g/km).
+The 2.0-litre petrol model now manages up to 42.2mpg and 152g/km (34% BiK tax group) - or up 38.7mpg and up to 164g/km in auto form (36%).
+The 2.5-litre 194PS SKYATIV-G petrol delivers up to 35.3mpg and up to 182g/km of CO2 (37% BiK tax group).
 Clever use of low compression ratios for the SKYACTIV-G petrol and SKYACTIV-D diesel engines means that ignition takes longer, ensuring a better mixture of air and fuel.
 This approach also enables the engines to run with less mechanical stress, which allows the use of lighter weight materials, in turn meaning that the finished vehicle will need less energy to move through the air.
 And no energy at all of course when it comes to a temporary stop, say at the lights or in traffic.
 At that point in this Mazda's case, an 'i-stop' engine stop/start system (the fastest-reacting set-up of its kind on the market) will cut in, reducing fuel consumption by up to 10% all on its own.
 As for peace of mind, well given the reliability of Mazda products, you'd have thought the company might have wanted to improve upon its usual three year/60,000 mile package and take on the Korean brands.
 Not so.
 That familiar standard warranty remains in place for this car.

 The CX-5 isn't one of those cars that jumps out at you on first acquaintance.
 But as with many Mazdas, its modesty hides a product packed with innovation.
 The result is excellent packaging, strong economy and emissions and driving dynamics that are amongst the best in this sector.
-Add in a high specification and competitive pricing and you've a compelling proposition, especially since recent suspension and refinement improvements.
+Add in a high specification and competitive pricing and you've a compelling proposition, especially with the minor refinements made to this updated model.
 In summary, what we've got here is yet another example of Mazda going its own way, doing things differently.
 Which means?
 Well something quite simple really.
 If you're looking for a car of this kind, make sure you also try this one.

 |Bolton Motor Park Abarth, Fiat and Mazda|